chef/chef-web-docs/layouts/shortcodes/chef.md

 Chef Infra is a powerful automation platform that transforms infrastructure into code.
-Whether you’re operating in the cloud, on-premises, or in a hybrid environment, Chef Infra automates how infrastructure is configured, deployed, and managed across your network, no matter its size.
+Whether you're operating in the cloud, on-premises, or in a hybrid environment, Chef Infra automates how infrastructure is configured, deployed, and managed across your network, no matter its size.